 In healthcare logistics, compliance isn’t optional; it’s mandatory.
 HIPAA (Health Insurance Portability and Accountability Act) regulations require that any handling of Protected Health Information (PHI), whether documents, lab results, or patient samples linked to personal data, is done securely and confidentially.

-To avoid this mistake, vet your medical courier’s compliance credentials as carefully as you’d vet their pricing and speed.
+The Fix: vet your medical courier’s compliance credentials as carefully as you’d vet their pricing and speed.
 Always ask if the courier service is HIPAA-compliant and what protocols they follow to maintain privacy and security.

 Mistake #4: Lack of Real-Time Tracking and Visibility